 In 2012, Shaun launched the first in a series of Writing Maps, illustrated creative writing prompts to inspire writers on the go!

-Shaun has taught writing for twenty years in colleges, schools, adult education and other settings, and run workshops in art galleries, bookshops, cafés, parks, a cemetery, and a zoo.
-He is the founding editor of the literary journal Chroma and the director of Treehouse Press.
+Shaun has been teaching writing for over twenty years in colleges, schools, adult education and other settings, and run workshops in art galleries, bookshops, cafés, parks, a cemetery, and a zoo.
+He was the founding editor of the literary journal Chroma and the director of Treehouse Press, and is now the editor of The A3 Review.

 He also writes the (very irregular) blog 20 Minutes on Writing.